Last updated: January 2026 · 8 min read

 Renovation / Remodel Permit Costs and Fees in San Jose

-San Jose's PBCE calculates renovation permit fees using hourly rates and project complexity.
-Alteration permits cost $395.0 per hour with a one-hour minimum.
-Plan check services are charged at $395.0 per hour, while permit issuance runs $227.0 per hour with a half-hour minimum.
-Inspections are priced at $442.0 per hour.
-A technology fee of 3% will be added to total permit fees.
-Homeowners should budget for multiple fee categories depending on project scope and required reviews.
+San Jose PBCE calculates renovation permit fees using hourly rates and project valuation.
+Alteration permits cost $395 per hour with a one-hour minimum.
+Plan check services are priced at $395 hourly, while permit issuance runs $227 per hour with a 0.5-hour minimum.
+A technology fee of 3% will be added to total permit expenses.
+Contractors and homeowners should budget for multiple fee categories, including plan review, permit issuance, and potential additional inspections.

 How Long Does Renovation / Remodel Permit Approval Take

 Permit processing times in San Jose vary based on project complexity and current department workload.
-Standard residential renovation permits typically require 2-4 weeks for initial review and approval.
-More complex projects involving structural changes or substantial system modifications might extend to 6-8 weeks.
-Homeowners can expedite review by submitting comprehensive, accurate documentation that meets all PBCE technical standards.
+Standard residential remodel permits typically require 2-4 weeks for initial review.
+Complex projects involving significant structural changes might extend to 6-8 weeks.
+PBCE recommends submitting comprehensive documentation to minimize potential delays and expedite the review process.

 Required Documents for San Jose Renovation / Remodel Permit